Sound Equipment

 general most microphones and speakers will be designed to use Jack type plugs.
 The amplifier and

-amplifiers.
-Better quality equipment will usually have XLR type connectors.
-There are XLR variants
+Professional equipment will usually have XLR type connectors.
+There are XLR variants for

 Safety